noorfinances-eng/noorchain-core/docs/Phase4_03_ModuleManager_Design_1.1.md

 🔄 4.
 Execution Order Requirements

 Execution order is critical for chain stability.
-The following order has been validated in Phase 3 and in Ethermint reference chains.
+The following order has been validated in Phase 3 and in Evmos (EVM) reference chains.

 4.1 BeginBlock Order